opencast/zoom-ingest/README.md

 **Installation**

-The packages above can all be installed via *pip*: `pip3 install -r requirements.txt`
+The packages above can all be installed via *pip*: `pip3 install -r requirements.txt`.
+Note that depending on the target database you may need to install system packages, and/or additional pip packages.

 **Usage**